ufjschool/ob-s14/drafts/final/sports.md

 Greene has been the team’s strength and conditioning coordinator for three seasons.
 Every day throughout the year, he’s with the team making them stronger, faster and more flexible than the day they were recruited.
 He’s the guy on the court before the game stretching the players out who all the girls in the stands squeal about wishing they could be with.
 Of all the individuals who help contribute to the performance of a UF men’s basketball player, Greene is literally the most hands on.

-Yeguete said you can see Greene’s impact during games and just by watching how the Gators move on the court.
+Yeguete said you can see Greene’s impact during games by watching how the Gators move on the court.

 “We play against teams that can’t keep up with us because we are better conditioned than they are," Yeguete said.
 "I think that’s a credit to Preston.”